Fine Arts Museum in Ho Chi Minh City. All photos by Christian Berg.

 5 p.m.: Round out your Ho Chi Minh City weekend with a taste of modern Ho Chi Minh City.
 Deep inside a wet market in District 1, the rooftop bar at Anan Saigon serves delicious cocktails from entirely original recipes.
 If you feel like celebrating, the stunning views, cool DJs and smiling bartenders at Glow Sky Bar create the perfect atmosphere to do just that.
 Cheers!

-7 p.m.: For your last dinner in Ho Chi Minh City, treat yourself to authentic Vietamese food at Mountain Retreat, or Cuc Gach Quan -- a family-style restaurant tucked away in a beautiful old house.
+7 p.m.: For your last dinner in Ho Chi Minh City, treat yourself to authentic Vietamese food at Cuc Gach Quan -- a family-style restaurant tucked away in a beautiful old house.
 Both restaurants are popular, so book ahead.
-Or, if you’re ready to go out with a party, book a table on the legendary Bonsai Cruise.
+Or, if you need a break from the streets, book a table on the legendary Bonsai Cruise.

 This classy dinner cruise departs from the Nha Rong pier every day just after dark, for two hours of fabulous feasting, mesmerizing views, and great entertainment on the Saigon River.
 Dine on delicious Vietnamese and international dishes, freshly grilled seafood and enticing desserts as you take in the sparkling city lights and soak up cool river breezes.
 Live Vietnamese music and dance performances will make your last night in town all the more memorable.